Akash-Macha/pdf-ai-chat-app/README.md

 # AI powered PDF Chat App
-The user can can upload a PDF and ask queries on it.
+This is an AI Chatbot which will give answers to the user questions or key words based on PDF uploaded by user.
 This app uses the gpt-3.5-turbo model to answer the user queries.

 ## Tech Stack:
 - Backend